Lightweight WordPress Analytics: I Measured Them All

 - The "no plugin" alternative: just a script tag

-- The honest ranking
+- The ranking

 - How to verify your current setup is actually lightweight